minucas/bigcont/testbed/README.md

-Get OpenShift Origin from sources and run a full testbed with based on Vagrant [TODO]
+Get OpenShift Origin from sources (or binary) and run a full testbed with based on Vagrant